astroveny/aws-bootcamp-cruddur-2023/journal/week3.md

 4. Type the Custom Domain + '/oauth2/idpresponse' endpoint into 'Authorized redirect URIs' field
 5. Click Save

-After Configuring the OAuth endpoints, you can integrate your App.
+> After Configuring the OAuth endpoints is completed, you can integrate your App.
 [Ref. this guide](https://docs.amplify.aws/lib/auth/social/q/platform/js/#setup-frontend)